Current Library: A National Demonstration Building

 The building that now houses the Darby Community Public Library opened its doors in September of 2004.
 Costing $900,000, the 5,000 square foot structure is a national demonstration building, showcasing a new type of construction featuring small diameter roundwood for beams and trusses.
 It was constructed using local contractors and suppliers incorporating as many locally made supplies as possible.
 The furnishings were manufactured by local craftsmen and made from area timber products.

 It all began with an effort to construct a restroom for library staff and customers in the 500-square foot log building that had housed the Library since the 1950’s; this building is now the Town Marshall’s office.
 (See next section).
-It quickly snowballed into a community-wide campaign run by a dedicated group of volunteers to build a new library that would serve the entire south end of the Bitterroot Valley.
+Initial efforts quickly snowballed into a community-wide campaign run by a dedicated group of volunteers to build a new library that would serve the entire south end of the Bitterroot Valley.

-The building opened debt free thanks in part to Forest Service grants, including R1/R4 State and Private Forestry Programs and the Forest Products Laboratory, support from the Bitterroot Resource Conservation and Development Area and the Montana Community Development Corporation, all of which promoted and facilitated small roundwood utilization.
+The building opened debt-free thanks in part to Forest Service grants, including R1/R4 State and Private Forestry Programs and the Forest Products Laboratory, support from the Bitterroot Resource Conservation and Development Area and the Montana Community Development Corporation, all of which promoted and facilitated small roundwood utilization.
 In fact, the Forest Products Laboratory Director challenged the community to “push the limits on how small diameter roundwood can be used in the structural components of buildings.”

 Additionally, there were numerous fundraisers and donations by businesses and organizations throughout the Bitterroot and Missoula areas.
-These local efforts, along with the generous matching challenge grants from a very generous resident family made the dream of building a new library for Darby a reality
+These local efforts, along with the generous matching challenge grants from a very generous resident family made the dream of building a new library for Darby a reality.

 Described as the “Sistine Chapel of Small Diameter Roundwood,” the Darby Library is an inspiring example of what partners can do when they put their minds together.
 The Library Board worked with area architects and engineers to create a building that is not only functional, but also reflects the culture and heritage of a timber town that once employed hundreds in five sawmills, and the spirit of the many residents that contributed in ways large and small.